Leinster v Munster: Kick-off time, TV details and team news

 Glasgow

-Dave Rennie also name his team on Thursday, with Stuart Hogg starting at fulback.
+Dave Rennie also named his team on Thursday, with Stuart Hogg starting at fulback.

 What they say